bryding/DOTS-IJobEntity-Upgrader/README.md

 # DOTS IJobEntity Upgrader

+NOTE: This tool is no longer required as of the Entities pre-1.0 release

 Adjusts IJobEntity object initializers to not use inlined SystemAPI calls, since the geniuses over at Unity thought it'd be great if we couldn't just pass inlined component/buffer lookup calls to IJobEntity object initializers.